Crestor (Rosuvastatin Calcium)

 Alcohol

+Excessive alcohol consumption may not be safe while taking Crestor.
 Tell your doctor if you regularly drink large amounts of alcohol.
-Excessive alcohol consumption may not be safe for patients taking Crestor.

 Driving and Operating Machinery

-Be careful when driving or operating machinery until you know how Crestor affects you.
-While it generally doesn’t cause problems, Crestor may cause dizziness in some people.
+Be careful driving or operating machinery until you know how Crestor affects you.
+While it generally doesn't cause problems, it may cause dizziness in some people.

 Storage

-Keep tablets in the blister pack until it’s time to take them.
+Keep tablets in the blister pack until time to take them.
 Store in a cool, dry place below 30°C, away from moisture, heat, and sunlight.
-Don’t store in the bathroom, near a sink, in the car, or on window sills.
-Keep out of reach of children.
+Don't store in bathrooms, near sinks, in cars, or on window sills.
+Keep away from children.
 Take expired or unwanted medicine to any pharmacy for safe disposal.

 Overdose Information

-If you think you or anyone else has taken too much Crestor, seek urgent medical attention immediately.
+If you think you or someone else has taken too much Crestor, get urgent medical attention immediately.
 Call the Poisons Information Centre (13 11 26), contact your doctor, or go to the nearest hospital Emergency Department, even if there are no signs of discomfort or poisoning.

 Frequently Asked Questions

-Take the missed dose as soon as you remember, as long as it’s more than 6 hours before your next dose is due.
-If it’s less than 6 hours until your next dose, skip the missed dose and take your next dose as normal.
+Take the missed dose as soon as you remember, as long as it's more than 6 hours before your next dose.
+If less than 6 hours remain, wait until your next scheduled dose and take it normally.
 Never take a double dose.

 Yes, while taking Crestor you need to follow a low-fat diet, control your weight, and exercise regularly.
-Crestor doesn’t reduce cholesterol that comes from fat in food, so lifestyle changes are important for the medication to work effectively.
+Crestor doesn't reduce cholesterol that comes from fat in food, so lifestyle changes remain important.

 Important Disclaimer